dulimarta/cs371-sample-code/express-js/README.md

 * `enc` to get a urlencoded response
 * `img` to get a PNG image response
 * `json` to get a JSON response

+# WARNING

+When deploying to Heroku you must create a separate git repository ONLY for this project.
+Deploying from this cloned repo will fail to build.